stephvp1172/gen_ai_wf_f2023/README.md

 # Generative AI Practicum Project - GWU MSBA Fall 2023 Model Card
 ## Generating datasets for validating complaint-classification NLP Models

+### Background :
+Financial institutions can better serve customers by understanding customer complaints.
+One part of better understanding customer complaints is to make sure written complaints are properly categorized and routed to the proper team for action.
+Part of this is accomplished or could be accomplished using natural language processing (NLP) models to classify potential customer complaints.
+For example, an NLP model may be able to classify a paragraph of text as a “Serious Complaint, a “Minor Complaint,” or “Not a Complaint.”
+In order to rely on these models, the models need to be validated to prove they work as intended.
+One challenge is that validating these models can be very manual and time consuming and the dataset can be limited.

 ### Basic Information

 * **Person or organization developing model**: GWU Wells Fargo Generative AI Team (Stephanie Palanca, Joon Kyu Hong, Kathleen McQuiddy, Ian Kang)